Some real {Rel} trajectories in $\mathcal{H}(1,1)$ that are not recurrent: Preliminaries

 \subsection{Tremors}

 We refer \cite[Section 2.5]{2020tremors} for the following definitions.
-A {\bf transverse measure} $\nu$ on a translation surface $M$ is a family $\{\nu_\gamma\}$ of Borel measures indexed by transverse curves to the horizontal foliation $\gamma$. $\nu_\gamma$ is defined on $\gamma$ and is finite and non-negative.
-Also, these measures are invariant by isotopies preserving the horizontal foliation and if $\gamma'\subset \gamma$ then $\nu_{\gamma'}$ is the restriction of $\nu_\gamma$ to $\gamma'.$ We will consider only non-atomic transverse measures.
+A \emph{transverse measure} $\nu$ on a translation surface $M$ is a family $\{\nu_\gamma\}$ of Borel measures indexed by transverse curves to the horizontal foliation $\gamma$.
+Each measure $\nu_\gamma$ is finite, non-negative and supported on $\gamma$.
+These measures are invariant by isotopies preserving the horizontal foliation and if $\gamma'\subset \gamma$ then $\nu_{\gamma'}$ is the restriction of $\nu_\gamma$ to $\gamma'.$ We will consider only non-atomic transverse measures.

-A {\bf signed transverse measure} $\nu$ is a family of Borel measures $\{\nu_\gamma\}$ that satisfy the same properties of a transverse measure although $\nu_\gamma$ can assume negative values.
+A \emph{signed transverse measure} $\nu$ is a family of Borel measures $\{\nu_\gamma\}$ that satisfy the same properties of a transverse measure although $\nu_\gamma$ can assume negative values.
 By Hahn decomposition, we can uniquely represent $\nu_\gamma$ as the difference of two non-negative measures: $\nu_\gamma^+ - \nu_\gamma^-$.
 Thus we write $\nu = \nu^+ - \nu^-$.
 We say $\nu$ is non-atomic if $\nu^+$ and $\nu^-$ are non-atomic.
 In \cite[Section 2.3]{2020tremors} it was shown that a (signed) transverse measure $\nu$ determines a cohomology class $\beta_\nu \in H^1(M,\Sigma;\R)$.
-We call a cohomology class a {\bf (signed) foliation cocycle} if it is determined in this way.
+We call a cohomology class a \emph{(signed) foliation cocycle} if it is determined in this way.

 Let $M\in \H$ and $\d y$ be the differential form in \Cref{sec:stratum}. $\d y$ defines the transverse measure $\gamma \mapsto \int_\gamma \d y$.
 To simplify the notation, we write $\d y$ for this transverse measure and $\holy_M$ for the corresponding foliation cocycle.